powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/02-DefineToDoListDocumentModel.md

 ## Define the Document Model

-To be able to define the document model, you need to open the ToDoList document model editor in Connect.
+To be able to define the document model, you need to open the document model editor in Connect.

 The steps below show you how to do this:

-1. In the Connect application, click on the `ToDoList` document model to open the document model editor.
+1. In the Connect application, click on the **'document model'** editor to open the document model editor.
+2. Call your document model 'ToDoList' and pay attention to capitalisation.
-2. You'll be welcomed with a form to fill, this is metadata about the document model, fill in the details in the fields.
+3. You'll be welcomed with a form to fill, this is metadata about the document model, fill in the details in the fields.

     In the `Document Type` field, type `powerhouse/todolist`.
 This defines the new type of document that will be created with this document model.

     ![ToDoList Document Model Form Metadata](./images/DocumentModelHeader.png)

-3. In the code editor, you can see the SDL for the document model.
+4. In the code editor, you can see the SDL for the document model.
 Replace the existing SDL with the SDL defined in the [State Schema](#state-schema) section.
 Only copy and paste the types, leaving the inputs for the next step.
 You can however already press 'Sync with schema' button to set the initial state of your document model based on your Schema Definition Language.
-4. Below the editor, there is an input field `Add module`.
+5. Below the editor, there is an input field `Add module`.
 You need to create and name a module that the input operations will be added to.
 In this case, we will name the module `to_do_list`.
 Press enter.
-5. Now there is a new field, called `Add operation`.
+6. Now there is a new field, called `Add operation`.
 Here you will have to add each input operation to the module, one by one.
-6. Inside the `Add operation` field, type `ADD_TODO_ITEM` and press enter.
+7. Inside the `Add operation` field, type `ADD_TODO_ITEM` and press enter.
 A small editor will appear under with an empty input type that you have to fill.
 Copy the first input type from the [Operations Schema](#operations-schema) section and paste it in the editor.
 The editor should look like this:

     ```graphql
     input AddTodoItemInput {